Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 We came across powdered formula, liquid concentrates, fortified options, plus organic options and non-GMO formula.
 Looking at all these options, it became clearer just how hard moms struggle to choose the best formula loved by their babies.

 Understandably, manufacturers are only trying to beat their competition.
 But, for moms planning on weaning their kids, they have to find a formula that enhances good health in babies: a formula that is easily digestible and hypoallergenic formula for babies with severe allergies.
-So, we picked our best formula with these factors in mind.

 Though enriched with carbohydrate, protein is the most important nutrient considered when looking for baby formula.
 Digestion issues and allergies result from proteins hence the availability of formula from cow milk, protein hydrolysate (formula whose protein has been broken down into tiny molecules) and soy.